NDAR123909/reservoir-lorenz-regime-transitions/README.md

 - spectral radius = 0.6

 All remaining hyperparameters were kept at their documented prior values.
 These are the `ESNConfig` defaults, and they carry into every sweep unchanged.
-Full details are in the accompanying paper/manuscript.
+The full details are in the accompanying paper/manuscript.

 ## BibTeX citation